frnhr/django-maintenancemode/README.rst

        'maintenancemode.middleware.MaintenanceModeMiddleware',
    )

+* Run manage.py syncdb to create the necessary tables.

 * django-maintenancemode works the same way as handling 404 or 500 error in Django work.
 It adds a handler503 which you can override in your main urls.py